thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

 over a type, that is functions such as `isInt`, `isString`, `isBool`, and so on, which return `true` if their argument is an integer (resp. a string or a boolean), and `false` otherwise.
-When used with a if construct, those functions allow an expression to have a different behaviour depending on the type of an expression.
+When used with a conditional, these functions allow an expression to have a different behaviour depending on the type of an expression.
 The type system must be able to express this feature.